-- Safe credentials vault allows you to store device login data in a secure manner and use them to login into devices quickly.
+- Safe credentials vault allows you to store device login data in a secure manner and use them to log in to devices quickly.

 UNMS v1 Prerequisites

 UNMS v1 requires using EdgeOS 2.0.2+ on your gateway router to get most of UNMS features.
 We recommend using one of the EdgeRouter devices based on the Cavium platform as your gateway router: ideally EdgeRouter Infinity or EdgeRouter 12.
-Make sure the router is upgraded to the latest firmware version 2.0.2+.
-MediaTek EdgeRouters, like ER-X, will be supported with FW 2.0.5+.
+Make sure the router is upgraded to the firmware v2.0.2+.
+MediaTek EdgeRouters, like ER-X, are supported with FW v2.0.5+.

 New Network and CRM Modules in UNMS